feat(frontend): Refactor function #234

 No description provided.

-Delete Branch "frontend/refactor"
+Delete branch "frontend/refactor"

 Deleting a branch is permanent.
 Although the deleted branch may continue to exist for a short time before it actually gets removed, it CANNOT be undone in most cases.
 Continue?